 San Pedro la Laguna exuberantly celebrates Semana Santa, or Easter Week, as well as the Festival of San Pedro (June 24th) with colorful religious processions.

 In general, the climate in Guatemala’s Lake Atitlan region is among the best in Central America.
 It’s rarely too hot; and when it’s cold, you’ll hardly ever need more than a windbreaker.
-Rainy season takes place between May and October, though the sun tends to shine at least part of every day.
+The rainy season takes place between May and October, though the sun tends to shine at least part of every day.

 Getting There and Getting Around

 It’s possible to get to San Pedro la Laguna by local bus from Guatemala City, Antigua, and Solola, but be prepared for some the worst of Guatemala’s famously bad highlands roads.
-Direct minibuses are also available in Antigua and Guatemala City.
+Direct minibusses are also available in Antigua and Guatemala City.